19 Secrets to Steal from People Who Never Get Sick

 They don’t go to work sick

 Over 60 percent of Americans said that they would still go to work sick.
 That’s just not healthy.
+(Although not everyone has a choice when it comes to having the option to take a sick day.)
 Need help sticking close to home?
 Here are 7 rules to follow when you call in sick.

 They lift weights